-Repay your debts, learn from your mistakes, get back in the credit game
+After a business setback or bankruptcy, repay your debts, learn from your mistakes, and get back in the credit game

 Aja McClanahan had a go-big-or-go-home approach to starting her first business, a language translation agency.